rchain/architecture-docs/execution_model/rhovm.rst

 <bytecode, state> -> <bytecode', state'>

-The two main dynamic bindings of a program at runtime are *environment* and *state*, which are the binding of names to locations and of locations to values, respectively.
+The two dynamic bindings of a program at runtime are *environment* and *state*, which are the binding of names to locations and of locations to values, respectively. **CITE**

-[ State diagram ]
+[ Binding State diagram ]

 Each instance of the VM maintains a set of environments into which the bindings of locations to values will be committed.
 Commits are realized by the rho-calculus I/O reduction semantics, which consist of a single substitution/evaluation rule: